 Trudeau really had his finger on the pulse of the emergent economy.
 Scams all the way down.

-SamReeves Premium Member 12 months ago
+SamReeves Premium Member about 1 year ago

 Over the years, I’ve noticed that Trudeau only employs his ironic, satirical snark against conservative public figures, conservative issues, and conservative ideas.
 Never yet seen him satirize a leftist anything.
 Doonesbury isn’t a comic, it’s an op/ed in color.